Skip to content

 Investment Protection Strategy for 1.6T Readiness

-Your 800G infrastructure investment today is an investment in the next decade of AI networking — with proper platform selection, the same physical infrastructure supports 4× bandwidth growth through optics upgrades alone.
+Your 800G infrastructure investment today is an investment in the next decade of AI networking — with proper platform selection, the same physical infrastructure supports 4x bandwidth growth through optics upgrades alone.
 Choose switching platforms with 200G-lane capable ASICs to ensure SerDes compatibility with future 1.6T modules.
 Invest in OM5 and OS2 fiber, both of which are ready for wavelength multiplexing and future bandwidth increases without replacement.
-QSFP-DD800 form factor is forward compatible with 1.6T modules — the same physical cage that accepts 800G today will accept 1.6T as the generation matures.
-Require MSA compliance from all optical suppliers; proprietary implementations create upgrade lock-in that eliminates the infrastructure reuse advantage that makes 800G a protected long-term investment.
+QSFP-DD800 form factor is forward compatible with 1.6T modules.
+Require MSA compliance from all optical suppliers; proprietary implementations create upgrade lock-in that eliminates the infrastructure reuse advantage.

 Vitex 800G Product Portfolio and Partnership

 Contact Vitex for your 800G migration — evaluation samples, volume pricing, RoCEv2 configuration support, and TAA-compliant options.
 4–7 week delivery versus the 24+ week industry standard.
 Lifetime warranty with advance replacement.
 US-based engineering support included with every order.
-Vitex's 22+ years of experience and proven deployments give you confidence this architecture will perform in your environment.
+Vitex's 23+ years of experience gives you confidence this architecture will perform in your environment.

 Previous Post Next Post